-Like they say in real estate, it’s all about location, location, location!
-Start by narrowing down the areas you’d most like to live and work in.
-This may have a great deal to do with where your family lives, or where your spouse may also find opportunities.
-Consider your hobbies and lifestyle, and look for places well suited to the activities you value.
-Also, be sure to look for areas with patients who need you, and don’t discount rural and underserved areas!
+As they say in real estate, it’s all about location, location, location!
+Start by narrowing down the areas you’d most like to live and work.
+This may have much to do with where your family lives or where your spouse may also find opportunities.
+Consider your hobbies and lifestyle, and look for places well suited to your favorite activities.
+Also, look for areas with patients who need you, and don’t discount rural and underserved areas!
 (And may we humbly suggest adding Texas to your list?)

 Consider Different Practice Types

 There are multiple dental practice models to choose from.
-Finding a great position means finding a practice where you will have plenty of opportunities but not feel overworked or burnt out.
+Finding the perfect position means finding a practice where you will have plenty of opportunities but not feel overworked or burnt out.
 Private practices may promise a more personal experience and a slower pace to allow you to adapt.
-However, depending on the area and the size of the practice, it may prove difficult to keep your schedule full.
-On the other side of the spectrum, corporate practices may offer plenty of work and possibly promise high income, but frequently leave new dentists feeling overworked, underappreciated, and lacking needed support.
+However, keeping your schedule full may take a lot of work, depending on the area and the practice size.
+On the other side of the spectrum, corporate practices may offer plenty of work and possibly promise high income but frequently leave new dentists feeling overworked, underappreciated, and lacking needed support.

-For many dentists, small group practices and DSOs provide great balance.
-With plentiful patient rosters to fill appointments, a well-run DSO like Community Dental Partners can give you lots of opportunities to start your dental career off right.
+For many dentists, small group practices and DSOs provide outstanding balance.
+With plentiful patient rosters to fill appointments, a well-run DSO like CDP can give you lots of opportunities to start your dental career off right.
 With our mentors and support team behind you every step of the way, your skills and confidence will grow.

 Search Job Postings Through Reputable Sources

-Dental jobs do show up on job search sites like Indeed or LinkedIn, so it can’t hurt to peruse those options.
-Unlike in some other industries, finding a great job as a dentist can mean looking at forums specifically aimed at dental clinicians.
+Dental jobs appear on job search sites like Indeed or LinkedIn, so it can’t hurt to peruse those options.
+Unlike in some other industries, finding a great job as a dentist can mean looking at forums aimed explicitly at dental clinicians.

-Wherever you decide to start your search, be sure the sources are reputable, and align with the practice type you’re looking for.
-Many jobs that show up on general job search sites may come from questionable sources, so do your research on the company before signing on for an interview.
+Wherever you decide to start your search, be sure the sources are reputable and align with the practice type you’re looking for.
+Many jobs on general job search sites may come from questionable sources, so research the company before signing on for an interview.

 Getting to Know You: Find a Great Match for Your Dental Job

-Once you find a few practices where you’d like to apply, it’s time to start preparing for interviews.
-Take the time to prepare yourself for a great interview.
+Once you find a few practices you’d like to apply, it’s time to start preparing for interviews.
+Take the time to prepare yourself for a successful interview.
 Review likely questions your interviewer may ask and prepare some answers.
-Choose a great outfit that you feel presents you professionally, but also shows a little of your personality, something that will help you feel really confident and approachable.
+Choose a fantastic outfit that you feel presents you professionally and shows a little of your personality, which will help you feel confident and approachable.

 As with any job search, you’ll have more success finding a job as a dentist if you follow up.
-Send an email or text to thank the recruiter for their time and consideration.
-If you can, make reference to any points of connection or funny anecdotes you feel stood out during your conversation.
+Email or text to thank the recruiter for their time and consideration.
+If you can, reference any connection points or funny anecdotes you feel stood out during your conversation.
 This will help build a sense of familiarity and remind them who you were.
 There’s no need to go overboard by sending extravagant gifts to every interviewer.
 In fact, this can frequently be seen as a red flag for many recruiters.
 A heartfelt message is usually all it takes.

-We wish you luck in finding a great job as a dentist.
-We also feel confident that Community Dental Partners can offer an amazing work experience and hope you’ll consider including us in your search!
-Schedule a call with a Recruiting Manager to learn more about beginning your career as a dentist with CDP!
+We wish you luck in finding the perfect job as a dentist.
+We also feel confident that Community Dental Partners can offer a fantastic work experience and hope you’ll consider including us in your search!
+Schedule a call with a Hiring Manager to learn more about beginning your career as a dentist with CDP!